ipfs/kubo/docs/file-transfer.md

 192.168.*.* one) and another address.
 If this third address matches your external IP, then the network knows a valid external address for your node.
 At this point, its safe to assume that your node has a difficult to traverse NAT situation.
-If this is the case, you can try to enable upnp or NAT-PMP on the router of node A and retry the process.
+If this is the case, you can try to enable UPnP or NAT-PMP on the router of node A and retry the process.
 Otherwise, you can try manually connecting node A to node B.